aces/Loris-MRI/docs/02-Install.md

 ## 2.3 Configuration

+**NEED TO TALK ABOUT THE CREATION OF NIFTI OPTIONS AS IT IS REFERENCED IN THE PIPELINE FLOW DOCUMENTATION.**

 ## 2.4 Pipeline flow

 By default the pipeline is designed for **raw DICOM MRI data**, collected by a